This article was updated on December 13th, 2025.

 1. Define the goals of conducting dark web monitoring.

-Dark web monitoring should always be done with the goal of high ethics and intelligence gathering only.
+Dark web monitoring should always be done with the goal of passive intelligence gathering only without consulting law enforcement or legal counsel.
 Organizations should aim to set an established baseline of goals, key areas to monitor, and rules of engagement.
-They should also ensure that they are gathering the necessary information to help aid identifying and tracking of exploits and actions taken by cybercriminals.
+They should also ensure that they are gathering the necessary information to help aid identifying and tracking of exploits and actions taken by malicious actors.

 2. Employ the use of staff, tools, and/or automation to support dark web monitoring.